Cloodot

 When a user requests an action, skills execute through this flow:

-1. Tool Discovery
+1. Tool discovery

-• AI agent analyzes available skills
+• The AI agent analyzes available skills.

-• Examines skill parameters and descriptions
+• It examines skill parameters and descriptions.

-2. Parameter Extraction
+2. Parameter extraction

-• Maps user request to skill parameters
+• It maps the user request to skill parameters.

-3. Skill Invocation
+3. Skill invocation

-4. Response Processing
+4. Response processing

-• Errors are captured and returned
+• Errors are captured and returned.

-5. Context Integration
+5. Context integration

-• Results are integrated back into the conversation
+• Results flow back into the conversation.

-• AI generates appropriate response to user
+• The AI generates a response to the user.

-Skills are triggered in these scenarios:
+Skills trigger in these scenarios:

 • User Request: User explicitly asks for an action ("book a meeting", "check inventory")